(Re)Imagining the World Through an Ecological Law Lens. By Gabriel D'Astous and Larissa Parker

 Members of the Law & Governance research group of Leadership for the Ecozoic (McGill University) have recently launched a project to help us see our world through the lens of ecological law.
 Under the direction of Geoffrey Garver, numerous teams around the world have undertaken to study a number of ecological law case studies.
 Each one of these case studies focuses on a development project.
 It then identifies all the laws, both environmental and not, that led to the approval of this project.
 Finally, each team will try to reimagine what these laws would be if they incorporated ecological law principles.
 These case studies will demonstrate how ecological law would not only shape environmental law, but all legal areas.
 Further, the project will highlight how detached our current legal systems are from the ecological realities of Earth.

-The current project consists of five case studies which will focus on wildlife management in Vermont, the impact of the St. Lawrence Seaway dams and canals complex on Kahnawà:ke in Canada, the environmental degradation of the River Ethiope in Ethiopia, the impact of High Seas law on marine biodiversity and the Anatópolis mine in Brazil.
+The current project consists of five case studies which will focus on wildlife management in Vermont, the impact of the St. Lawrence Seaway dams and canals complex on Kahnawà:ke in Canada, the environmental degradation of the River Ethiope in Nigeria, the impact of High Seas law on marine biodiversity and the Anatópolis mine in Brazil.
 If you are interested in learning more about this project, L4E will be hosting a webinar on June 15th on the various case studies.
 See flyer below for more information.

 Further Readings on Ecological Law: